 There, she learned of the Illuminati's plan to use fake Islamic terrorists to do 9-11, and thus she had to be killed so she couldn't spill the beans.

-Tex puts it this way, quote, as horrifying as the question may be, one must now contemplate the mind-numbing possibility that Chandra Levy very well may have been victim to a darkly vicious satanic force.
+Tex puts it this way: quote, as horrifying as the question may be, one must now contemplate the mind-numbing possibility that Chandra Levy very well may have been victim to a darkly vicious satanic force.

 According to Tex, these darkly vicious satanic forces are the work of, quote, DC's exclusive satanic brotherhood, to which he claims literally all members of Congress have to be a part.

-Talking about satanic forces and what have you would be in the context of a story that was widely disseminated primarily by Tex Mars who has a tendency towards Satanism and stuff being coded ways for him to be anti-Semitic.
+I did not expect that the first sort of fuller overture towards talking about satanic forces and what have you would be in the context of a story that was widely disseminated primarily by Texe Marrs, who has a tendency towards Satanism and stuff being coded ways for him to be anti-Semitic.

-Because the question could be raised, like, with the globalists, is he stealing obviously effective anti-Semitic propaganda in order to rebrand it and use what is a very effective way to make his own money?
+Because the question could be raised, like, with the globalists, is he stealing obviously effective anti-Semitic propaganda in order to rebrand it and use what is a very effective way to make his own money.

-You know, if the government was leaving our liberties alone, leaving our guns alone, leaving our freedoms alone, controlling our borders, and they said, let's invade Iraq because they're bad, let's invade Syria, Iran, I could say, well, that violates what George Washington said, but you know what?
+You know, if the government was leaving our liberties alone, leaving our guns alone, leaving our freedoms alone, controlling our borders, and they said, let's invade Iraq because they're bad.

 You can't really argue with it too much.